fernhw/Unity-Tree-Generator/README.md

 * Generate even more plant life, and even effects in the future.

 ## Simple Warning
 * Designed to be built in editor, not in-game runtime.
-* Generate trees in Editor and hit Play.
+Generate trees in Editor and hit Play.
-* This doesn't have to stop you.
+* Don't let anything stop you from your dreams.

 ## Built With
 * Unity